oSoWoSo/disroot-howto/pages/10.DisHub/07.Features/01.Connection_filtering/docs.en.md

 Then, click on **Set Affinity & Profile**.
 ![affinity_set](en/set_affinity.gif)

-The slider appears : select the degree of friendship you want to set with the connnection.
+The slider appears : select the degree of friendship you want to set with the connection.
 Think of this as a measure of how much you like or dislike it and how much you want to see this connection's posts.

 Even if you see *Me, Family, Friends*, you can set the slider anywhere between 1 (for people you like) and 99 (for people you don't care for).
 Don't forget to *Submit*.